WSVF-CD: Newscast

-WHSV currently produces a weeknight prime time newscast on WSVF.
+WHSV currently produces a weeknight prime time newscast on WSVF-CD.
 Known on-air as The Valley's Fox 10 O'Clock News, the show can be seen for thirty minutes from a secondary set at the North Main Street facility.
 Although it features additional reporters seen on WHSV, the show maintains a dedicated news anchor and reporter.
 The broadcast primarily features news anchor Gloria Balding, meteorologist Aubrey Urbanowicz, and reporter Tim Wronka (also fill-in news anchor).
 MyNetworkTV/MeTV affiliate WHSV-DT4 simulcasts the prime time newscast.
-Even if the program is delayed or preempted on WSVF, it still airs in the regular time slot on WHSV-DT4.
+Even if the program is delayed or preempted on WSVF-CD, it still airs in the regular time slot on WHSV-DT4.
+WSVF-CD does not simulcast any of WHSV's newscasts.

-Simulcasts of some local newscasts seen on WHSV-TV are included on the WSVF-CD2 schedule.
-More specifically, WHSV's two-hour weekday morning newscast, and its weeknight at 5 and nightly 6 p.m. news broadcasts are not seen on WSVF-CD2.
-In lieu of a locally-produced weekday morning news program, the station airs CBS' late night news program CBS News Roundup and a double-run of CBS News Mornings between 5 and 7 a.m.
-The station does not carry any newscasts produced by WHSV-TV that are exclusive to the station.
+WSVF-CD2 carries a simulcast of WHSV's noon, 6 p.m., and 11 p.m. newscasts.
+Instead of local morning news, the station airs CBS' late night news program CBS News Roundup until 6 a.m., followed by a double-run of CBS News Mornings until CBS Mornings comes on the air at 7 a.m.